The History of Barnardsville School

 In 2002, the new intermediate school, North Windy Ridge, was built.
 Fifth grade students left Barnardsville Elementary to attend this district fifth and sixth grade school.
 Since that time, Barnardsville Elementary has served students in Kindergarten through 4th grade.

-The school currently serves 155 students from Kindergarten through 4th grade.
+The school currently serves over 100 students from Kindergarten through 4th grade.
 The Barnardsville Ivy Hawks are proud of their heritage and look forward to the future.
 Visitors to our school campus may view the Memory tiles that decorate our hallways and pay tribute to many of the students, staff, parents and community members who have loved and supported this small rural school.
 In addition, a display cabinet of trophies is housed at the school.
 Some of these trophies date back to the 1950’s when the school served high school students.
 The school building stands as a symbol of the strength and pride of this community.
 The school staff welcomes community volunteers and support to keep the sense of pride, community ties and value placed on children receiving a quality education thriving in this area.